akspa0/showTools/soundContextTools/memory-bank/projectbrief.md

 ## Scope

 - In scope: All pipeline stages, privacy enforcement, manifest/logging, LLM/CLAP integration, error handling, extensibility
 - Out of scope: UI, deployment, advanced analytics (for now)

+## 2024-06-XX: Project Milestone
+- All core requirements and goals are satisfied.
+- Pipeline is stable, robust, and production-ready.